emsesp/docs/docs/ems-library.md

 *Name:* HMI800 holiday mode parameters
 *Used in:* Buderus/Bosch RC300, HMC310, and similar
-*Description:* Up to 8 hoiday periods can be defined with the above telegrams
+*Description:* Up to 8 holiday periods can be defined with the above telegrams
 *Class:* Parameter
 *EMS category:* EMS2.0
 *Distribution:* broadcast-on-change, unicast-write-request, unicast-on-request